-Lateral lumbar interbody fusion is a procedure in which the surgeon accesses the affected vertebrae in the lower (lumbar) back through the patient’s side, rather than through the abdomen or the back.
-It is a less-invasive procedure designed to spare the muscles, tendons, ligaments, and other tissue from the major disruption associated with traditional open back surgery.
-The purpose of this surgery is to alleviate the symptoms associated with impinged or irritated nerve roots or the spinal cord.
+Traditional lateral lumbar interbody fusion is a procedure in which the surgeon accesses an affected vertebra in the lower (lumbar) back through the patient’s side rather than through the abdomen or the back.
+It is a less-invasive procedure designed to spare the muscles, tendons, ligaments and other tissue from the major disruption associated with traditional open back surgery.
+The purpose of this surgery is to alleviate the symptoms associated with impinged or irritated nerve roots or impingement on the spinal cord.

-This operation is considered “less invasive” because the incision or incisions generally are much smaller than the 5-inch or longer cuts typically used in open back surgery.
+This operation is considered “less invasive” because the incision or incisions generally are much smaller than the 5-inch or longer cuts typically used in traditional open back surgery.
 Like anterior and posterior lumbar interbody fusion, lateral lumbar interbody fusion involves the removal of a large amount of damaged or diseased intervertebral disc material, which is replaced by a bone graft.
-The period of recovery varies from patient to patient, but most can expect to resume normal activity within a few months.

 Here is a step-by-step look at the process of lateral lumbar interbody fusion:

-- One small incisions are made on the patient’s side; one incision is for a probe and the other is to guide the surgical tools
+- Two small incisions are made on the patient’s side; one incision is for a probe and the other is to guide the surgical tools

 - The probe is inserted and used to detect compressed nerve roots and to avoid healthy nerves